About the Ontario Hospital Association

 mandate.
 They offer a wide range of inpatient and outpatient services and

-highly specialized assessments, diagnostics, procedures and treatments on a
+highly specialized assessments, diagnostics, procedures, and treatments on a

 regional and provincial level that may not typically be available in a

-community hospital (e.g., PET scans, neurosurgery, specialized pediatric care and
+community hospital (e.g., PET scans, neurosurgery, and

 organ transplants).